wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;As far as I could, I concentrated on the ‘Who am I?’.

-**M:**&ensp;Which way were you doing it?
+**M:**&ensp;Which way were you doïng it?
 Verbally?

 **Q:**&ensp;In my free moments during the course of the day.
 Sometimes I was murmuring to myself, “Who am I?” or “I am, but who am I?” or I did it mentally.
 Occasionally I would have a nice feeling or get into moods of quiet happiness.
-On the whole I was trying to be quiet and receptive rather than labouring for experiences.
+On the whole I was trying to be quiet and receptive rather than labouring for experiënces.

-**M:**&ensp;What were you actually experiencing when you were in the right mood?
+**M:**&ensp;What were you actually experiëncing when you were in the right mood?

 **Q:**&ensp;A sense of inner stillness, peace and silence.